joshhornby/joshhornby.github.io/_posts/2026-01-02-sentry-ai-tracing-laravel.md

 }
 ```

 The callable pattern keeps the wrapper generic.
-Chat completions, embeddings, image generation and they all use the same tracing method.
+Chat completions, embeddings and image generation all go through the same tracing method.

 ### Why these specific attributes